ceph/ceph/doc/start/hardware-recommendations.rst

    kernel.
 That value may be more or less than needed depending on the exact configuration of the system.

-When using the legacy FileStore backend, the page cache is used for caching data, so no tuning is normally needed, and the OSD memory consumption is generally related to the number of PGs per daemon in the system.
+When using the legacy FileStore back end, the page cache is used for caching data, so no tuning is normally needed.
+When using the legacy FileStore backend, the OSD memory consumption is related to the number of PGs per daemon in the system.

 Data Storage